freephile/qb.orig/docs/SemanticMediaWiki.md

 mv composer.phar /usr/local/bin/composer
 ~~~~

-Compatibility is a big issue.
-For example, look at Lex's layout for SMW <https://github.com/LinuxCompetenceCenter/SemanticMediaWiki/blob/master/docs/COMPATIBILITY.md>
+Compatibility is a big issue for SMW.
+For example, look at [Lex's layout for SMW](https://github.com/LinuxCompetenceCenter/SemanticMediaWiki/blob/master/docs/COMPATIBILITY.md) This is not such a problem when you manage the requirements with Composer -- it's just a note that it's very version-dependent as to what MW is compatible with what SMW etc.